-Final Thoughts on Where to Stay in Amalfi Coast
+Final Thoughts on Where to Stay on The Amalfi Coast

 Above we broke down the 5 best towns on the Amalfi by travel interest and style.
 With so much to see and do on the Amalfi Coast, you’ll definitely want to base yourself in a town you properly vibe with.

 Still don’t know where to stay on the Amalfi Coast?
 Need more inspiration?
-Check out this break down on the Amalfi Coast’s best towns!
+Check out this breakdown of the Amalfi Coast’s best towns!

-To recap, our top hostel is Ave Gratia Plena.
+To recap, our top hostel choice is Seven Hostel.
 It’s clean, comfortable and reasonably priced, with a convenient location to match.
 The best hotel on the Amalfi Coast is Plaza Hotel Sorrento, as it offers guests a luxurious home away from home, complete with a rooftop terrace and swimming pool!

 Have you been to the Amalfi Coast?
 Did we miss anything?
 Let us know below!